yogeshmpandey/yogeshmpandey.github.io/_posts/2016-01-07-Books-for-the-Year.md

   background: ps_neutral.png
 ---
 “*Books are the ultimate Dumpees: put them down and they’ll wait for you forever; pay attention to them and they always love you back.*”

 ― John Green

 I try to read more, But somewhere down the line I tend to forget this goal.
-So this is a accountability post for the books to be read in 2016.
+So this is a accountability post for the books read in 2016.

 <ol>
 <li>Feynman's Rainbow</li>